declansam/TicketVista/README.md

 * (1 points) dotevn
     * It allows us to store sensitive information like API keys, database credentials, and other configuration settings in a separate file.
     * This helps in keeping the application's secrets secure and separate from your source code.
-    * I will be using it in my application, thus I have dedicated 1 points for it.
+    * I will be using it in my application, thus I have dedicated 1 point for it.

 ## [Link to Initial Main Project File](app.mjs)